suffolklibraries/lgc/content/collections/events/debenham-movers-03-05.md

     content:
       -
         type: text
-        text: 'Please don’t hesitate to get in touch with your questions or concerns about DanceEast''s Movers classes via our Facebook page: '
+        text: 'Please don’t hesitate to get in touch with your questions about DanceEast''s Movers classes via our Facebook page: '
       -
         type: text
         marks: